 10. Wrap the water heater

-Newer tanks may already be insulated, but you still should check whether the insulation is sufficient.
+Newer tanks may already be insulated, but nevertheless check whether the insulation is sufficient.
 An R-value of at least 24 is best.
 You’ll find ready-made insulating water heater jackets in hardware stores.

 11. Seal leaky doors and windows